iris-hep/iris-hep.github.io/_posts/2020-02-17-analysis-preservation.md

-With the second Run of the LHC finished and the upgrade for Run-3 underway, some time will pass until the four LHC experimenst have collected enough new data to significantly increase the sensitivty to Beyond Standard Model phenoemena or the precision of Standard Model measurements.
+With the second Run of the LHC finished and the upgrade for Run-3 underway, some time will pass until the four LHC experiments have collected enough new data to significantly increase the sensitivity to Beyond Standard Model phenomena or the precision of Standard Model measurements.
 In turn, this implies that the current analyses being finalized on the full Run-2 dataset will for a long time be the most precise studies at LHC-scale physics.
 It is thus crucial that the  details of those analysis are fully preserved.
 One the hand hand to be able